stephanrauh/ngx-extended-pdf-viewer/projects/ngx-extended-pdf-viewer/README.md

 - Color theming
 - And to customize the toolbars and menus according to your needs.

-Not to mention the ability to display PDF files, running on a customized version of Mozilla's pdf.js 2.10, released in July 2021.
-If you're the daring one, you can also use the developer version 2.11.
+Not to mention the ability to display PDF files, running on a customized version of Mozilla's pdf.js 2.11, released in October 2021.
+If you're the daring one, you can also use the developer version 2.12.
 It's bleeding edge, so use it at own risk.
 Basically, the preview version helps me because I can add Mozilla's latest improvements in frequent, small increments.
 But every once in a while, it contains a feature you may need, so feel free to use it.
 I don't encourage using the "bleeding edge" branch in production, but most of the time, the quality is production-ready.

 ## Alternatives
 <details>